 They are classified under five different sectors of the economy and are distinctively composed of numerous sizes in terms of assets, returns, liabilities, types of public services offered and number of human resources employed.

-Currently 25 Public Enterprises are incorporated under the Companies Ordinance 1972, “the Ordinance”, as commercially-oriented limited liability companies while the other entities have been established under their respective decrees and acts as corporations or authorities.
+Amongst the 27 Public Enterprises, 17 are incorporated under the Companies Ordinance 1972, “the Ordinance”, as commercially-oriented limited liability companies while the other entities have been established under their respective decrees and acts as corporations or authorities.